ICanBoogie/Event/MIGRATION.md

 ### Breaking changes

+- The `Event` class is now abstract and requires extension.

 - Events are not longer emitted during instantiation, you need to use the `emit()` function for that.
 All code related to event reflexion to create non-firing events has been removed.